reimagined/resolve/docs/advanced-techniques.md

 ### Storing Secrets

-The reSolve framework implements a **secret manager** that you can use to store and access secrets based on aggregate ID in you encryption implementation.
+The reSolve framework implements a **secrets manager** that you can use to store and access secrets based on aggregate ID in you encryption implementation.
 The secret manager is available through the reSolve context object:

 ```js
 import { generate } from 'generate-password'